VulDeeLocator: A Deep Learning-based Fine-grained Vulnerability Detector

+We use the target programs in Test-set-1 and Test-set-2 for test.
+Table \ref{Table_Comparison_with_other_tools_detection} summarizes the experimental results.
+We observe that on average, VulDeeLocator-BGRU simultaneously achieves a 4.0\% lower false-negative rate, a 2.3\% higher F1-measure, and an 8.3\% higher IoU, than VulDeeLocator-BLSTM.
+The higher locating precision may be attributed to the fact that BGRU uses fewer parameters, possibly making it easier to ``refine'' the output.
+We observe that the false-negative rates are higher than the false-positive rates, where the higher false-negative rates may be caused by the inadequate coverage of vulnerability syntax characteristics and vulnerability types in the training data.
+When compared with Test-set-1, Test-set-2 makes VulDeeLocator achieve an 11.5\% higher false-positive rate, a 20.2\% higher false-negative rate, an 18.3\% lower F1-measure, and a 2.8\% lower IoU on average.
+This is caused by the fact that there are more different features between the training set and Test-set-2.
 For source code- and rule-based vulnerability detectors, we consider the open source tool Flawfinder \cite{FlawFinder} and the commercial product Checkmarx \cite{Checkmarx}.
 For intermediate code- and rule-based vulnerability detectors, we consider the commercial product Fortify \cite{HP_Fortify}.
+For binary code- and rule-based vulnerability detectors, we consider the open source taint-style vulnerability detector Saluki \cite{gotovchits2018saluki}.
 For deep learning-based vulnerability detectors, we consider VulDeePecker \cite{vuldeepecker}, which is designed to detect vulnerabilities related to library/API function calls, and SySeVR \cite{SySeVR}, which is designed to detect multiple types of vulnerabilities.
 The implementations of these two tools are obtained from their authors (via private communications).
 We choose these systems for comparison because they are the state-of-the-art and/or available to us.